CCI-Tools/cate/docs/source/architecture.rst

 The package ``cate.webapi`` implements the CCI Toolbox' *WebAPI* which implements a web service that allows using the CCI Toolbox Python API from the
-* Desktop GUI as well as
+* Cate App GUI as well as
 * the interactive commands of the CLI.

 .. _cdm: